 “It takes money to make money,” as the saying goes.
-Long ago, regulators concluded that high-net worth individuals and institutions with millions of dollars in assets are financially sophisticated enough to understand the complexity of unregistered securities, such as private equity, venture capital and hedge funds.
-Therefore, they limited these securities to we call an “accredited investor.”
+Long ago, regulators concluded that high-net-worth individuals and institutions with millions of dollars in assets are financially sophisticated enough to understand the complexity of unregistered securities, such as private equity, venture capital, and hedge funds.
+Therefore, they limited these securities to an “accredited investor.”
 The philosophy is based on a desire to protect smaller investors who would be badly hurt if they took a big hit from an investment gone wrong.

-According to the SEC, an accredited investor must:
+According to the SEC, an accredited investor must have:

-But only 13% of American households fall under the accredited investor definition, and even fewer households actually invest in exempt offerings.
-This excludes many individuals from valuable investment opportunities and limits new ventures to smaller investor pools.
-It’s a narrow market, and one that assumes that winning the lottery or inheriting a family fortune is enough to be a “sophisticated” investor.
+This excluded many individuals from valuable investment opportunities and limited new ventures to smaller investor pools.
+It was a narrow market that assumed that winning the lottery or inheriting a family fortune was enough to be a “sophisticated” investor.

-A 2019 report titled, “The Unsophisticated Sophisticated: Old Age and the Accredited Investors Definition,” which was co-authored by a researcher from the aforementioned 2011 study, set out to measure financial “sophistication” across ages.
-The researchers used financial literacy assessments from two surveys to reach their conclusions.
-The Consumer Finance Monthly (CFM) and the Health and Retirement Study (HRS).
-They wanted to know whether older accredited households that have accumulated significant savings are smarter when it comes to assessing potential investments than younger, non accredited respondents.
+A 2019 report titled “The Unsophisticated Sophisticated: Old Age and the Accredited Investors Definition” set out to measure financial “sophistication” across ages.
+The researchers used financial literacy assessments from two surveys to reach their conclusions: the Consumer Finance Monthly (CFM) and the Health and Retirement Study (HRS).

-In both data sets, they found that accredited households age 80 and older are more than 80% less likely than non accredited investors age 60-64 to have high financial literacy scores.
+In both data sets, they found that accredited households aged 80 and older are more than 80% less likely than non-accredited investors aged 60-64 to have high financial literacy scores.
 In fact, respondents with less than a high school degree were more likely to have a high financial literacy score than older, accredited respondents, according to this analysis.

-While accredited investors are more financially literate than unaccredited investors within each age group, older accredited investors had significantly lower financial literacy scores than younger, unaccredited investors—and the difference increased consistently with age.
+While accredited investors are more financially literate than non-accredited investors within each age group, older accredited investors had significantly lower financial literacy scores than younger, non-accredited investors.
+And this difference increased consistently with age.

 The researchers asked questions such as:

 The disappointing data (for older investors, that is) puts into question the meaning of financial sophistication.
-Perhaps one’s bank account is not enough to ensure good investment decisions, but a financial litmus test for accredited investors would be equally hard to create and implement.
-Plus, opponents think there are other factors in the equation that justify the current restrictions. .
+Perhaps one’s bank account is insufficient to ensure good investment decisions, but a financial litmus test for accredited investors would be equally hard to create and implement.
+Plus, opponents think other factors in the equation justify the current restrictions.

-Data may show that high school dropouts can outperform some accredited investors when it comes to financial literacy scores, but does that mean private offerings are for everyone?
-Those who oppose changes to the accredited investor definition have a few important points to make.
+Data may show that younger, less sophisticated investors can outperform some accredited investors when it comes to financial literacy scores, but does that mean private offerings are for everyone?

 Because private offerings are not registered or regulated by the SEC, funds get away with more risky investing methods.
 Some funds invest in derivatives and distressed debt offerings, which are exceptionally risky.
 Venture capital funds invest in startups, which statistics show are more likely to fail than not.
 An accredited investor with more money in the bank is better equipped to take on this level of risk and withstand a loss.

 Because unregistered securities have the potential for higher returns, skilled fund managers are paid very well.
-This means higher management fees and, many times, a distribution waterfall that favors the fund over the investor.
+This means higher management fees and, often, a distribution waterfall that favors the fund over the investor.

 In addition, unregistered securities tend to have higher contribution minimums than registered securities.
 Hedge funds, for example, may require more than $5 million upfront from each pooled investor.
 This creates a barrier for the average investor—and the average American—who must look elsewhere (e.g., crowdfunding investments, mutual funds, etc.).

-Private equity investments are not liquid investments, which can make them disadvantageous for the average retirement plan.
-While stocks, bonds and mutual funds can be bought and sold relatively easy, a private equity investment requires several years of fundraising and management to successfully sell the operating company.
+Private equity investments are not liquid investments, making them disadvantageous for the average retirement plan.
+While stocks, bonds, and mutual funds can be bought and sold relatively easily, a private equity investment requires several years of fundraising and management to successfully sell the operating company.
 In the meantime, that investment is on hold.